 - Wear a mask when gardening, as flowers and some weeds release pollen and can cause allergy symptoms.

 - Avoid raking the leaves or working with hay or mulch if you are allergic to mold.

 - After being outdoors, take a shower, wash your hair, and change your clothes to remove pollen that may have collected in your clothes and hair.

 - Dry clothes in a dryer.
-Don't hang clothes or linens out to dry, as pollen and molds may collect in them and can make your allergies worse.
+Do not hang clothes or linens out to dry, as pollen and molds may collect in them and make your allergies worse.